 Our information systems and infrastructure are hosted within SOC 2 accredited data centers.
 Tulip is compliant with the Payment Card Industry’s Data Security Standards (PCI DSS 3.2) and re-attests this compliance annually.
 We work with a Qualified Security Assessor to ensure our PCI DSS compliance.
-In addition to this, we are also working towards ISO 27001 certification.
+In addition to this, we are also working towards a SOC 2 report.

 Our information security policies are regularly updated to ensure the privacy of our users’ database.
 The CTO and employees responsible for information security policies are trained on compliances like PCI and Secure Coding, and on any other skill, they need to develop to ensure data security.

 Tulip has a dedicated security team, which focuses on applications, networks, and system security.
 This team is also responsible for security compliance, education and incident response.